-Reporting persons shall sign and deliver all declarations, assignments, and other documents as may be necessary or appropriate in the course of evaluating an invention for the protection of intellectual property rights including, without limitation, the prosecution of patents or the filing of applications for registration of copyrights or trademarks, subject to the rights, if any, of sponsoring organizations.
-Reporting persons shall relate the terms of this policy to all sponsoring entities and potential co-inventors who may have rights in intellectual property that is or may be created.
+Reporting persons shall sign and deliver all declarations, assignments, and other documents as may be necessary or appropriate while evaluating and protecting an invention or creation and the intellectual property rights therein including, without limitation, the prosecution of patents or the filing of applications for registration of copyrights or trademarks, subject to the rights, if any, of sponsoring organizations.
+Reporting persons shall provide a copy of this policy to all sponsoring entities and potential co-inventors who may have rights in intellectual property that is or may be created.

-La Verne is obligated by federal law to report promptly to the appropriate federal agency any invention conceived or reduced to practice during the course of a federally sponsored research program.
+La Verne may be obligated by federal law to report promptly to the appropriate federal agency any invention conceived or reduced to practice during a federally sponsored research program.
 All faculty, staff, and students must comply with the federal law and regulations applicable to federally sponsored research in which they participate and shall cooperate fully with La Verne in complying with any disclosure obligations required thereby.
-La Verne is also typically obligated to report any invention to any sponsor who is providing financial support for research.
+La Verne also may be obligated to report any invention to any sponsor who is providing financial support for research.

-The definition of patentability and inventorship shall be in accordance with applicable federal and State of California laws.
+The definition of patentability and inventorship shall be in accordance with applicable federal laws